patrickbwarren/qgis-survex-import/README.md

 file, which is only generated (by survex) if loop closures are present.

 The flag fields are integer fields set to 0 or 1.
-For the leg data, the style is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY, and the date fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.
+For the leg data, the style is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY.
+The DATE1 and DATE2 fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.

 For the most part importing the CRS from the .3d file should work as expected if the survey data has been georeferenced using the survex